STATE & LOCAL RESOURCES

 Visit Website »»

-The Colorado Food Systems Hub is a community resource designed to support healthy, resilient food systems across the state by providing relevant, reliable data—including enhanced mapping and reporting—in a collaborative environment that promotes peer-to-peer learning to increase impact and effect change.
+The Colorado Food Policy Network is a community resource designed to support healthy, resilient food systems across the state by providing relevant, reliable data—including enhanced mapping and reporting—in a collaborative environment that promotes peer-to-peer learning to increase impact and effect change.

 This Hub was created by LiveWell Colorado in response to local food system coalitions' need for more relevant and easily accessible data and mapping capabilities in order to advance healthy food access at the state and local levels.
 There is a strong desire to learn from one another and avoid duplicating efforts in Colorado, and we believe that identifying where other food systems-related activity is happening across the state will strengthen research, policy advocacy, and fundraising efforts for everyone working in the food systems space.
 Check it out!
 Visit Website »»